tobbad/24-STM32F429_USB_VCP/README.md

 1. Implement a minimal AT command parser and return proper V250 compatible answers.
 2. Findout how FTDI is doing it> But they use a propriatary protocol for their USB-RS232 devices.

+This code may help in the implementation of a solution.